![]() |

 Sleeping-cars

-The train has one or sometimes two air-conditioned AB32 type sleeping-cars each with 14 standard compartments with washbasin and 2 deluxe compartments with toilet & shower.
-The standard compartments can be sold as single or double, the two deluxe compartments can be sold as single, double or triple.
-A light breakfast with tea or coffee is included, served in your compartment.
+The train has one or two air-conditioned AB32 type sleeping-cars each with 13 very compact standard compartments with washbasin and 2 slightly larger deluxe compartments with toilet & shower.
+The standard compartments can be sold as single or double.
+The two deluxe compartments can be sold as single, double or triple.
+A simple boxed breakfast with tea or coffee is included, picked up from the bistro car (northbound) or sleeper service compartment (southbound).
 Soap, towel and clean bedding are provided.
 For evening or morning use, the beds fold away to reveal a 2-seat sofa in the standard compartments and 3 black leather armchairs in the deluxe compartments.
-There's a 2-pin 240v power outlet for laptops and mobiles below the bed at the pillow end.
-Click the interior photos for larger images.
+There's a 2-pin 240v power outlet for laptops and mobiles.
+These cars were built 1975-1980 and refurbished by ÖBB (Austrian Railways) in the 1990s when four of the original 17 standard compartments were converted into the two deluxe compartments with toilet & shower.

 Couchettes